ory/docs/docs/hydra/faq.md

 > Because passwords are often used for more than 1 service, this anti-pattern
 > may also put at risk whatever else is accessible with the supplied credential.
-> Additionally, any easily derived equivalent (e.g., joe@example.com and
+> Additionally, any derived equivalent (e.g., joe@example.com and
-> joe@example.net) might easily allow someone to guess that the same password
+> joe@example.net) might allow someone to guess that the same password
 > can be used elsewhere.

 > Impact: The resource server can only differentiate scope based on the access